MOVING MOUNTAINS

 “I burned out at my previous job.
 It had massive productivity standards and was very focused on the bottom line.
 In June I quit and decided to look at what I could do next.
 I got my ergonomics certification and did some contracting on the side.
 My husband and I also bought a house after we fell in love with the Upper Valley.

 I contacted Camille and said ‘Hey, I know you love your job.
 Is there any way I could come for a day and see what it’s all about?’
 I got to come in and shadow and I fell fully in love with Mountain Valley.
-This is what I went to school, this is why I want to be an OT.
+This is what I went to school for—this is why I want to be an OT.
 The team has been outstanding and allowed me to have incredible opportunities so quickly in my milieu clinician role.
 It’s a very special place where we can have freedom in our work.”

 Tell us about how your work complements that of the other occupational therapists, Camille and Renee?